Definition of Presbyopia

 - Other visual problems like farsightedness (hyperopia) or nearsightedness (myopia)

-- Serious illnesses like diabetes
+- Serious systemic illnesses such as diabetes mellitus

 - Certain medications